-- significance of judgments applied when determining at the reporting date percentage of construction completion and the progress toward satisfying the Group's performance obligations under share participation agreements giving rise to overtime revenue recognition; - the complexity of judgements involved in determining the financing component for the particular share participation agreements, as well as calculating the correct portion to be recognized in profit or loss of the reporting period.
+- significance of judgments applied when determining at the reporting date percentage of construction completion and the progress toward satisfying the Group's performance obligations and cost to completion under share participation agreements giving rise to over-time revenue recognition: - the complexity of judgements involved in determining the financing component for the particular share participation agreements, as well as calculating the correct portion to be recognized in profit or loss of the reporting period.

-The accounting policies on revenue under share participation agreements are disclosed in Note 3(j).
+The accounting policies on revenue under share participation agreements and key sources of estimation uncertainly are disclosed in Note 2(d) and Note 3(i).
 For other disclosures of revenue refer to Note 6.

-Group recognizes revenue from sale of We analyzed the Group's contracts with customers to real estate inventories as performance identify the rights and obligations of the parties, challenged obligations are satisfied (i.e. over time) the appropriateness of revenue recognition method used by or when performance obligations are the Group, taking into account current legal practices in date of its registration with the state We obtained an understanding and tested the operating effectiveness of controls over the construction costs budgeting process and assessed the appropriateness of IFRS 15 to be a key audit matter due to: assumptions related to estimating the planned costs and expected construction timeline, which are used by the Group's management in measuring the progress toward completion when revenue is recognized over time.
+Group recognizes revenue from sale of We analyzed the Group's contracts with customers to real estate inventories as performance identify the rights and obligations of the parties, challenged obligations are satisfied (i.e. over time) the appropriateness of revenue recognition method used by or when performance obligations are the Group, taking into account current legal practices in date of its registration with the state We obtained an understanding, assessed design and implementation and tested the operating effectiveness of controls over the construction costs budgeting process and assessed the appropriateness of assumptions related to IFRS 15 to be a key audit matter due to: estimating the planned costs and expected construction timeline, which are used by the Group's management in measuring the progress toward completion when revenue is recognized over time.
 In addition, we performed a retrospective analysis of the Group's fulfilment of the budgets and construction milestones in the past.